Key Takeaways

 - Best method depends on your situation: Your timeline, property condition, and willingness to leave money on the table should drive the decision

 That investor demand is good news for homeowners who need to sell fast.
-But the method you choose to sell makes a massive difference.
-On a DFW median-priced home of $382,000, the gap between the best and worst selling approach can be $75,000 or more.
+The method you choose to sell makes a significant difference.
+Depending on your property and timeline, the gap between the best and worst selling approach can be substantial.

 We ranked the 8 most common ways to sell your house fast in Dallas-Fort Worth based on five factors: offer price, speed to close, fees and costs, flexibility, and overall seller experience.
 Here is how they stack up for DFW homeowners in 2026.